Use rstream as a Connectivity Layer for Codex

 )

-Codex should verify the service from the remote host before creating a public or private rstream path.
-After exposure, it should verify the returned URL and compare the remote-local response with the rstream response.
+Codex verifies the service from the remote host before creating a public or private rstream path.
+After exposure, it verifies the returned URL and compares the remote-local response with the rstream response.

 Bridge Remote MCP Servers